primesearch/mfaktc/README.txt

 ################################

 Similar to Linux (read above!).
-Open a command shell and run 'mfaktc.exe -h'.
+Open a command window and run 'mfaktc.exe -h'.